 In this how-to, you will learn how to set up a GitHub repository.
 The repository will contain your development content and can be shared for others to contribute to an application or App Store item.

 3 Creating Your Repo

 First of all, your repo needs a name.
-We advise you use the same name that it is/will be published under in the App Store, and then using normal CamelCase to replace spaces.
-For example: “My first app” would be
+You should use the same name that will be used for the item published in the Mendix App Store.
+Use normal CamelCase to replace the spaces (for example, My first app becomes Mendix/MyFirstApp on GitHub).

-If you want to make a new release for the App Store, we advise you start off with a new tag on the appropriate commit on the master or release branch.
-From these tags, you can create a new Release in GitHub.
-In this release you can set your release notes (which you can then use for the App Store release as well) and give it a more official name.
-If you add the .mpk as a binary file to the release tag (see image blow) the App Store will automatically sync the .mpk to your new draft:
+If you want to make a new release for the Mendix App Store, start with a new tag on the appropriate commit on the master or release branch.
+From these tags, you can create a new release in GitHub.
+In this release, set your release notes (which you can then use for the App Store release as well) and provide an official name.
+If you add the .mpk file as a binary file to the release tag, the Mendix App Store will automatically sync the .mpk to your new draft:

 You should link this to the upcoming Mendix App Store release by mentioning that release number in the description.